heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 2/2019-08-05-Image-Extrapolation-Part-2-Neural-Inpainting.markdown

 #### Getting it running

 Cloning the repo and downloading a [pretrained network for the CelebA-HQ_256 dataset](https://drive.google.com/drive/folders/1q8LhVV6oFaqhWABf10lHzkPONJVO7tWr?usp=sharing) is easy enough.
-The test code produces some plausible output for some faces:
+The test script included in the repo produces plausible output for some faces:

 <p align="center">
   <a href="/images/image_extrapolation_2/paper1-demo1.png">